chriskrycho/v5.chriskrycho.com/site/essays/jj init.md

 Once a project is initialized, working on it is fairly straightforward, though there are some significant adjustments required if you have deep-seated habits from Git!

 [^mac-pro-tip]: Pro tip for Mac users: add `.DS_Store` to your `~/.gitignore_global` and live a much less annoyed life—whether using Git or Jujutsu.

+[^git-init]: The plain `jj init` command is reserved for initializing with the native backend… which is currently turned off.
+This is absolutely the right call for now, until the native backend is ready, but it is a mild bit of extra friction (and makes the title of this essay a bit amusing until the native backend comes online…).

 [^rust]: Yes, it is written in Rust, and it is pretty darn fast.
 But Git is written in C, and is *also* pretty darn fast.
 There are of course some safety upsides to using Rust here, but Rust is not particularly core to Jujutsu’s “branding”.
 It was just a fairly obvious choice for a project like this at this point—which is exactly what I have long hoped Rust would become!